Migracode-Barcelona/intro-terminal-clase/README.md

+# 🙌 Welcome to your first class!

-# 1 - Dev Tools and command line
+# Class 1: Dev Tools and command line

 ## Table of Content